BR88C/fairport-robotics-electronics-wiki/docs/about.md

 # About

-This website is hosted and managed by Bryce Roethel.
-If you are ever unable to access this website, contact me in Teams or at br88c@badfirmware.com.
+This website is hosted and managed by BR88C.
+If you are ever unable to access this website, contact me in at br88c@badfirmware.com.
 Thank you!

 ### Make Changes to this Wiki